Gorle-Mohanarao/Mini-CRM-Source-Code/README.md

 CRM for Sales Teams
 This is a single-file CRM (Customer Relationship Management) application designed for sales teams, built as a take-home project.
 The application serves as a foundational tool for sales representatives to manage their leads and opportunities, while providing managers with a complete, holistic view of the team's data.

+To test the admin login, you can use the credentials for the pre-populated admin user that was added to the code.

+Email: admin@example.com

+Password: password

+Once you log in, you will see a new "Admin Dashboard" option in the navigation bar, which allows you to manage the roles of other users.

 To log in as a Sales Manager (manager), you can use the credentials for the manager user that are pre-populated in the code.

 Simply enter the following information into the login form: